Exudate: Exudates vs. transudates

 There is an important distinction between transudates and exudates.
 Transudates are caused by disturbances of hydrostatic or colloid osmotic pressure, not by inflammation.
 They have a low protein content in comparison to exudates.
 Medical distinction between transudates and exudates is through the measurement of the specific gravity of extracted fluid.
 Specific gravity is used to measure the protein content of the fluid.
 The higher the specific gravity, the greater the likelihood of capillary permeability changes in relation to body cavities.
 For example, the specific gravity of the transudate is usually less than 1.012 and a protein content of less than 2 g/100 mL (2 g%).
 Rivalta test may be used to differentiate an exudate from a transudate.

 It is not clear if there is a distinction in the difference of transudates and exudates in plants.

 Plant exudates

-Plant exudates include saps, gums, latex, and resin.
+Plant exudates include saps, gums, latex, resin, and kino.
 Sometimes nectar is considered an exudate.
-Plant seeds exudate a variety of molecules into the spermosphere, and roots exudate into the rhizosphere, these exudates include acids, sugars, polysaccharides and ectoenzymes; this can account for 40% of root carbon.
+Plant seeds exudate a variety of molecules into the spermosphere, and roots exudate into the rhizosphere; these exudates include acids, sugars, polysaccharides and ectoenzymes, and collectively account for 40% of root carbon.
 Exudation of these compounds has various benefits to the plant and to the microorganisms of the rhizosphere.